 end_of_file

 Here, spaces between words are replaced with dashes.
-The words then appear on a sort of “skewer” of dash characters.
+The words appear on a “skewer” of dash characters.
 For example:

 example-player-controller